Volv1t3/SystemDesign/TheoryModule/Writerside/topics/Project-1-―-Pizza-Delivery-System.md

             <td>AI Service Authentication And Connection</td>
             <td>To leverage the data the system will produce from drivers, deliveries, and inventories, it must include and maintain a connection to various AI service providers.
             <br/>
-            -To this end it must maintain secure practices, including token amangement and access validation, ensuring reliable and real-time connectivity to these services securely</td>
+            -To this end it must maintain secure practices, including token management and access validation, ensuring reliable and real-time connectivity to these services securely</td>
         </tr>
         <tr>
             <td>AISMA02</td>
             <td>AI Service Connection—Delivery Route Prediction</td>
-            <td>The system must provide, in combination with the data it produces from deliveries, drivers, and GPS
+            <td>The system must provide, in combination with the data it produces from deliveries,
+            drivers, and GPS
 systems, and the connection with AI services it must have, a series of AI-driven delivery route optimization algorithms and models</td>
         </tr>